Tadukoo/TadukooBibleBukkit/README.md

    * ? will tell you what is in that book.

 /bible givebook < player > [ book ] [ part # ] [ translation ]
-   * Alias: bookgive, biblegive, and givebible.
+   * Aliases: bookgive, biblegive, and givebible.
    * Gives a book to a player instead of yourself.
-   * Requires the permission: TadukooBible.givebook
+   * Requires permission: TadukooBible.givebook

+/bible random [ book ] [ chapter # ] [ translation ]
+   * Aliases: rand, randomverse, randomv, verserandom, vrandom, randverse, randv, verserand, and vrand.
+   * Shows a random verse.
+   * Requires permission: TadukooBible.random

 Permissions
 -----------